 The International Symposium on Cultural Diplomacy in Central Asia will focus on the opportunities for cultural diplomacy in Central Asia in the framework of the current transitions and challenges.
-In particular, the symposium will highlight the best practices of countries in the Central Asia of practicing cultural diplomacy to educate and to strengthen relationships between groups within their countries and to strengthen relationships between their countries and the global community.
+The symposium will highlight best practices of cultural diplomacy to educate and to strengthen relationships between Central Asian countries and the global community.

 Speakers during the symposium will include leading politicians, diplomats, governmental officials, senior academics, journalists, and celebrated artists.
 These speakers will include a large number of individuals from the ICD Advisory Board.
 To learn more about the ICD Advisory Board, please click here.